Inspire the next generation. Because the world needs more math.

 To be considered for entrance scholarships in the Faculty of Mathematics, you must write one or both of the contests.
 If you complete both contests, we'll use the results of the contest in which you performed best.

 Get tips from Waterloo students

 Sign up for insider advice that can help you now and in the future.
 Topics include

 - tips for a successful senior year of high school,

 - differences between high school and university, and more.

-First-year Mathematics/Teaching courses
+First-year Mathematics/Teaching courses and beyond